roger-zhang-eng/ImageViewSwipe/README.md

 # ImageViewSwipe

 ## Demo the image view could be scaled small icon and lined up.
+## All the code is written by swift 3.